Saz2049/Ambiguous-Musical-Figures/README.md

 3. Analysis Markdown (R)
 4. Copy of the Survey

-Below is a description of the study methodology, participants, and procedure.
-For a discussion of the results and findings, please see the R Markdown file.
+Below is a description of the study methodology, participants, procedure, primary findings and discussion.
+For a detailed discussion of the results and findings, please see the R Markdown file.

 ## Introduction ##